synedra/katacoda-scenarios/tiktok/step2.md

 `http --auth-type astra -a default: :/rest/v1/keyspaces`{{execute}}

 Pretty cool, right?
-Let's configure httpie to work exactly how you want, you we don't have to specify the auth-type and .astrarc section.
+But I've set up a config file for you so you can make it even easier.

 First, you'll create the directory for the configuration file: